Steven Matz: 2018

-Matz tied a career-high with nine strikeouts against the Pittsburgh Pirates on July 26, but followed that performance with a July 31 start against the Washington Nationals in which he was pulled after recording two outs and allowing seven runs on eight hits in 2/3 of an inning, marking the shortest start of Matz's career, and matching his career-high in runs allowed.
-The game ended with a 24–4 loss, the most lopsided in Mets' history, and caused Matz's season ERA rise to from 3.79 to 4.35, compared to 3.21 before the All-Star break.
+Matz tied a career high with nine strikeouts against the Pittsburgh Pirates on July 26, but followed that performance with a July 31 start against the Washington Nationals in which he was pulled after recording two outs and allowing seven runs on eight hits in 2/3 of an inning, marking the shortest start of Matz's career, and matching his career-high in runs allowed.
+The game ended with a 25–4 loss, the most lopsided in Mets' history, and caused Matz's season ERA to rise from 3.79 to 4.35, compared to 3.21 before the All-Star break.
 Matz was placed on the disabled list for two weeks in early August due to a flexor pronator strain in his left elbow.
 On September 1 against the San Francisco Giants, Matz struck out a career-high 11 batters over seven innings, allowing three hits, one run, and one walk.
 Matz hit his first career home run on September 13, 2018, against the Miami Marlins pitcher Sandy Alcántara, the first by a Mets pitcher in 2018.
 Matz hit another home run on his next start on September 18 against Philadelphia Phillies pitcher Aaron Nola, becoming only the third Mets pitcher to homer in consecutive appearances, along with Tom Seaver in 1972 and Ron Darling in 1989.

 Matz posted a 4.97 ERA in the second half of the year, with no-decisions in each of his final six starts and no wins in his final 10.
 He threw eight quality starts and had a 2.90 ERA in his final 10 home outings of the season.
 Matz finished the 2018 season with a career-high 30 starts, a 5–11 record, 3.97 ERA, and 1.25 WHIP, with 152 strikeouts and 58 walks over a career-high 154 innings.
 A total of 15.4 percent of balls put in play against Matz were line drives, the lowest rate in the MLB for a pitcher throwing at least 140 innings, and 48.8 percent of those in play against him were grounders, the ninth-highest percentage in the National League.
 Matz increased his strikeout-to-walk ratio from 11.8 in the first half of the season to 18.6 by the end.
 He allowed 28 stolen bases in 2018, the second-highest amount of any major league pitcher, behind only Mets teammates Syndergaard's 32.
 On average, Matz took 19.5 seconds between pitches during the season, the second-fastest among 336 pitchers in the league who threw at least 50 innings, behind only Milwaukee Brewers pitcher Brent Suter's 18.6 seconds.